particle-iot/docs/src/content/getting-started/logic-ledger/data-transformation.md

 # {{title}}

 {{box op="start" cssClass="boxed warningBox"}}
-Logic is in beta and is not recommended for production applications.
-There may be breaking changes to the behavior and APIs in future versions based on user feedback.
+Logic is in open beta.
 Pricing and availability may change in the future.
 {{box op="end"}}

 One of the feature of [Logic](/getting-started/logic-ledger/logic/) is the ability to take events published from a device and transform them before passing them to an external service using a webhook.
 You might want to do this to expand data to minimize cellular data usage and fit within publish size limits, as demonstrated in this page.